JohnWiensSoshycki/NScolourcomb/README.md

 ## NewShadesAudio
 NewShadesAudio is a small audio company I, John Wiens-Soshycki am trying to create and grow.
 The intention of the plugins and projects featured at NewShades are to create more accessible and affordable options to music producers specializing in ColourBass production, an environment where many plugins have non consumer friendly pricing.

-## Development Timeline
-Old Timeline removed due to personal health reasons.
-The new loose timeline is such, none are guaranteed rather personal goals.

-2026/01/28
--Demo available in this repo (with MAC and Windows binaries)

-2026/02/28
--Release Version 1.0 available on repo and website

 ## License
 Standard MIT License, knock yourself out if you wanna use this code.